On Ternary Trees and Fighting Fish: Left ternary trees and fighting fish

 \end{cor}

-This result follows from the bijection in Theorem \ref{thm:LTT-to-fish-bijection} and a result by Duchi--Guerrini--Rinald--Schaeffer \cite[Theorem 2]{DGRS-B}.
+This result follows from the bijection in Theorem \ref{thm:LTT-to-fish-bijection} and a result by Duchi, Guerrini, Rinaldi and Schaeffer \cite[Theorem 2]{DGRS-B}.
 The same formula has been obtained in the enumeration of non-separable planar maps \cite{Brown-Tutte} and two-stack sortable permutations \cite{GW-1996, JS-1998}.